On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

-\end{theorem} Throughout the paper, we assume that there is no overflow and, to facilitate the convergence analysis, we assume that both the stepsize $t$ and the starting point $\bx^{(0)}$ are fixed-point numbers.
-Under these assumptions, there are only two major types of rounding errors in GD's iteration, i.e., we can write the updating rule of GD with fixed-point arithmetic as
+\end{theorem} Throughout the paper, we assume that there is no overflow and, for convenience, we assume that both the stepsize $t$ and the starting point $\bx^{(0)}$ are fixed-point numbers, i.e., $t=\wt t$ and $\bx^{(0)}=\widetilde{\bx}^{(0)}$.
+Under these assumptions, there are two sources of roundoff errors at each iteration of GD, i.e., the absolute rounding errors caused by evaluating $\nabla f(\wt\bx^{(k)})$ at $\wt\bx^{(k)}$ and multiplying the evaluated gradient $\nabla f(\wt\bx^{(k)})$ by $t$ in a limited precision; the latter are denoted by $\bsigma^{(k)}_{1}$ and $\bsigma^{(k)}_2$, respectively.
+Therefore, we can write the updating rule of GD with rounding errors as